toombez/coloretic/docs/reference/index.md

 ### `lighten`

-Add a value to lightness component of the color.
+Increase a value to lightness component of the color.

 ```ts
 const color = createHSLColor({ hue: 0, saturation: 0, lightness: 50 })